Web Analytics

 I was surprised when only a handful of people raised their hands to identify themselves as leaders.
 Another 30 or 40 people were tentatively raising their hands to table level as they looked around the room seemingly to determine if they were “leaders.”

 So, I said, “Let me reword the question, how many of you have to influence people to make things happen in your workplace?”
 From the stage, it looked like all the hands went up.
-Then I asked, “how many of you have to influence people in the rest of your life – at home or in the community?”
-Again, the hands went up.

 This points to the problem with how most of us view “leadership” in business and other organizations.
-We tend to think of leadership as being something conducted by the 5% at the top of our organizations – you know, the CEO and the leadership team.
+We tend to think of leadership as being something conducted by the 5% at the top of our organizations – you know, the CEO and the executive leadership team.

 But the truth is we are all leaders in multiple parts of our professional and personal lives.
-The sooner you recognize this, the sooner you confidently assert your leadership when it is most needed.
+The sooner you recognize this, the sooner you may confidently assert your leadership when it is most needed.

 We are all leaders